punk header chatgpt ki

 TRUST BUILDING

-When individuals hoard information (albeit unintentionally most of the time), trust among peers is diminished.
 Providing employees with knowledge building tools, such as the ability to quickly and easily create and share digital training materials, more employees will feel supported by each other and that they are working collaboratively as part of a genuine team.

 MANAGEMENT SUPPORT